Battle of Grand Gulf: Aftermath

-Grant's men swung inland towards the railroad supplying Vicksburg, but after the Battle of Raymond on May 12, Grant decided to swing east to disperse the Confederate reinforcements gathering at Jackson, Mississippi.
+Grant's men swung inland towards the railroad supplying Vicksburg.
+After the Battle of Raymond on May 12, Grant decided to swing east to disperse the Confederate reinforcements gathering at Jackson.
 Jackson was taken on May 14, and two days later, Pemberton's attempt to defeat Grant outside of Vicksburg was defeated in the climactic Battle of Champion Hill.
-The Siege of Vicksburg began on May 18 and ended in a Confederate surrender on July 4.
-The capture of Vicksburg divided the Confederacy along the Mississippi River, and along with the Union victory at the Siege of Port Hudson, gave the Union control of the Mississippi River.
+The Siege of Vicksburg began on May 18, and ended in a Confederate surrender on July 4.
+The capture of Vicksburg divided the Confederacy along the Mississippi River, and with the Union victory at the Siege of Port Hudson, gave the Union control of the river.
 Together with a Confederate defeat at the Battle of Gettysburg on July 3, the fall of Vicksburg marked a turning point in the war.
 The war ended in 1865 with a Confederate defeat.

 The site of the battle is preserved by Grand Gulf Military State Park.
-The park contains the land where forts Wade and Cobun were located, as well as an observation tower, a museum, and remains of the old town of Grand Gulf.
-The park was listed on the National Register of Historic Places on April 11,1972.
+The park contains the land where forts Wade and Cobun were located, as well as an observation tower, a museum, and the remains of the old town of Grand Gulf.
+The park was listed on the National Register of Historic Places on April 11, 1972.